robotsthatdream/cafer/example/README.md

 CAFER CORE EXAMPLE
 ==================

-These are simple examples to show how to use cafer.
+These are simple examples to show how to use CAFER.

 New node
 --------

-This example shows how to define a simple CAFER client that does nothing but send a message containing a counter that is incremented in the node.
+This example shows how to define a simple CAFER node that does nothing but send a message containing a counter that is incremented.
 It is used by other examples.
-It requires to launch CAFER basic nodes first (other examples launch the required nodes)
+It requires to launch CAFER basic functionality first (other examples launch it transparently to the user)

 ```
 roslaunch cafer_core cafer.launch